ingmbioinfo/cancerhubs_shiny/USER_MANUAL.md

 ### 5.3 Common Genes

+This panel helps identify genes that are ranked among the most relevant (Top), on the basis of their Network Score, across multiple tumour types.
+Genes are selected based on their Network Score, which reflects their importance in tumour-specific interaction networks.

+You can use this panel to:

 1. Select a **Gene Subset** and specify how many top genes to extract from each tumour type.
 2. Set the minimum number of tumours a gene must appear in.
 3. View the interactive heatmap showing presence across tumours.
 4. Download the resulting table for offline analysis.

 ### 5.4 Network Plot (3D)

+This panel displays an interactive network of the top-ranking genes (based on Network Score) for a selected tumour type.
+Each node represents a gene, and edges indicate known interactions among the selected top genes.

+You can use this panel to:

 1. Choose a tumour dataset and the **Gene Subset** to visualise.
 2. Adjust the number of top-scoring genes and decide whether to include only mutated interactors.